yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-AMP/Readme.md

    - *GPIO12 - SCK* (SPI bus clock signal)
    - *GPIO13 - MISO* (SPI bus data communication, SD_MMC calls it *D0*)

-   Note: GPIO 11/12/13 are not wired to any board pin, they are exclusively used for the microSD slot.
+   Note: GPIOs 11/12/13 are not wired to any board pin, they are exclusively used for the microSD slot.
  - **control LEDs**.
 One LED labeled 'P' is connected to the 3.3V rail to indicate board power and the other LED labeled 'IO47' is connected to GPIO47 which can be used as status LED.
  If solder bridge *DAC_MUTE* is closed [default open] this pin can be used for muting the two audio amplifiers: active when GPIO47 is HIGH or muted when GPIO47 is LOW.
  - **USB-C** port connected to ESP32-S3 via USB-TTL bridge chip CH340 for serial output and software upload (e.g. via ArduinoIDE, VSCode/PlatformIO etc).
 Can also be used to power the board.